What is video email marketing?

 #1: Create an image of your video

 Start by using a still image from the video you want to email to your clients.
-Add a play button on top of the image to make it look like a typical video player.
+Add a play button to the top of the image to make it resemble a typical video player.
 Now the reader can identify that they’re being prompted to watch a video by clicking on the image.

 #2: Link your image to the video